Sworaj2002/Defects/README.md

 # Defects
 A web-based Defect Management System built with Django to track, filter, and manage software defects.
 Supports role-based access for developers, testers, admins, and super admins.
-Features include defect filtering by developer, profile management, analytics, and CRUD operations for efficient bug resolution.
+Features include defect filtering by developer, profile management, analytics, and CRUD operations for efficient bug resolution
 # 🐞 Defects Management System

 A web-based application to manage and track software defects effectively.